This article is intended to provide you with tips and tricks on how to best set up a new site on your Siteimprove account.

 b) Having a look in Quality Assurance -> Inventory -> Pages

-c) Getting an overview in Quality Assurance -> Inventory -> Sitemap
+c) Getting an overview of Quality Assurance -> Inventory -> Sitemap

 If you find pages or sub-directories that you do not want to check, you can use exclusions or aliases.

 Exclusions should be used if you do not want to check links anymore (for errors), aliases should be used if you do not want to index the pages anymore.
 Learn more about how exclusions and aliases work.